Rumeysakeskin/Turkish-Text-to-Speech/README.md

 <audio file path>|<transcript>
 ```
 - Preprocess the data
+To speed-up training, those could be generated during the pre-processing step and read directly from the disk during training.

 2. Run the pre-processing script to calculate pitch and mels with `text2speech/Fastpitch/data_preperation.ipynb`
 ```
 python prepare_dataset.py \